harpyeagle2021/Helium-Guides/docs/indoor-hotspot/troubleshooting.md

 ### No lights are turning on:

 You should see the lower light on the back of the unit turn on as soon as power is applied.
-If this is the case, ensure the power supply is firmly plugged into the wall outlet, the power jack is plugged into the unit and that the wall outlet is switched on.
+If this is NOT the case, ensure the power supply is firmly plugged into the wall outlet, the power jack is plugged into the unit and that the wall outlet is switched on.

 Only the lower light will turn on to begin with until the unit is running.